 For companies with an annual gross turnover of more than Rs.500 crore in any previous financial year, the e-invoicing system became operational on October 1, 2020. (from 2017-18).
 The Government applied this framework to those with an annual gross income of over Rs.100 crore as of January 1, 2021.

-Every company invoice must be assigned a unique invoice reference number by posting it to the GSTN’s bill registration portal.
-The invoice is verified for accuracy and authenticity by the portal.
+Every B2B invoice must be assigned a unique invoice reference number (IRN) by posting it to the GSTN’s bill registration portal.
+Then, invoice is verified for accuracy and authenticity by the portal.
 It then gets authorization with the use of a digital signature and a QR code.

 e-Invoicing enables invoice integration and reduces data entry errors.
 It aims to send invoice information directly from the IRP to the Goods and services tax and eway billing portals.
 As a result, it will remove the need for manual processing while filing GSTR-1 and generating e-way bills.